dickhardt/A2P3_agent/README.md

 This is a Personal Agent for [a2p3.net demonstration  environment](http://www.a2p3.net/).
 It is compliant with the specification of the [A2P3 protocol version 9](http://www.a2p3.ca/PDFs/A2P3%20Protocol%20draft%209.pdf "A2P3 protocol version v0.9").

 The Agent targets iOS 4.3-6 for the iPhone and iPad.
+The beginnings of an Android port are in progress.

 The Agent has been tested on the iPhone 4-5 iOS 5-6 and iPad iOS 5-6.